-- A strategy helps to define the overall direction of an organization and provides a framework for decision making.
+- A strategy helps to define the overall direction of an organization and provides a framework for decision-making.
 It allows an organization to focus its resources and efforts on the most important goals and to allocate its resources effectively. - Strategic objectives provide specific, measurable targets that help an organization track its progress and stay on course.
 They also help to ensure that everyone in the organization is working towards the same goals and can be held accountable for their contributions. - Without a clear strategy, an organization may struggle to effectively navigate the challenges it faces and may end up reacting to problems rather than proactively addressing them.
 This can lead to inefficiencies and missed opportunities. - In the field of cybersecurity, having a clear strategy and set of objectives is particularly important because of the constantly evolving nature of the threats faced by organizations.
 A well-defined strategy can help an organization stay ahead of potential threats and be better prepared to respond to them when they do arise. - Disconnected strategies can be a major problem, as they can lead to confusion and inefficiencies.
 It is important for an organization to ensure that all of its strategies are aligned and working towards the same goals.

-National Concern, Every One Is Responsible and Accountable
+National Concern, Everyone Is Responsible and Accountable

-Cybersecurity is a national concern; everyone is responsible and accountable
+Cybersecurity is a national concern; everyone is responsible and accountable.

-Cybersecurity is a national concern because it affects the overall security and stability of a country.
-The increasing reliance on technology and the internet has made it easier for cyber criminals to gain access to sensitive information and disrupt critical systems and services.
+Cybersecurity is a national concern because it affects a country's overall security and stability.
+The increasing reliance on technology and the internet have made it easier for cybercriminals to gain access to sensitive information and disrupt critical systems and services.
 This can lead to financial losses, damage to reputation, and even physical harm in certain cases.
-It is therefore essential that everyone takes responsibility for their own cybersecurity and works to protect their own systems and data.
+It is, therefore, essential that everyone takes responsibility for their own cybersecurity and works to protect their own systems and data.
 At the same time, everyone must also be accountable for their actions and take care not to expose others to cyber risks.
-This requires a collective effort from individuals, organizations, and government entities to educate and raise awareness about cybersecurity, implement effective security measures, and work together to respond to and prevent cyberattacks.
+This requires a collective effort from individuals, organizations, and government entities to educate and raise awareness about cybersecurity, implement effective security measures, and work together to respond to and prevent cyber-attacks.
 In today's digital age, cybersecurity is a major concern for everyone, not just those working in the field of technology.
-With the increasing amount of personal and sensitive information stored online and offline, and the reliance on technology for everything from banking and shopping to communication and entertainment, it is more important than ever to ensure that our systems and data are secure which are critical for individuals and organizations from various sectors
+With the increasing amount of personal and sensitive information stored online and offline and the reliance on technology for everything from banking and shopping to communication and entertainment, it is more important than ever to ensure that our systems and data are secure, which is critical for individuals and organizations from various sectors.

-The entity also has a responsibility to protect their citizens data, as well as their own systems and operations.
-This includes implementing strong security measures, training employees on how to identify and prevent cyber threats, and having a plan in place to respond to and recover from any attacks that do occur.
-However, cybersecurity is not just the responsibility of IT professionals, every individual within the entity has a role to play in protecting themselves and their information
+The entity is also responsible for protecting its citizen's data and its own systems and operations.
+This includes implementing strong security measures, training employees on how to identify and prevent cyber threats, and having a plan to respond to and recover from any attacks.
+However, cybersecurity is not just the responsibility of IT professionals.
+Every individual within the entity has a role to play in protecting themselves and their information.

-Overall, cybersecurity is a national concern because it affects everyone and requires a collective effort to address.
-By being responsible and accountable, we can work together to protect ourselves and our communities from cyber threats.
+Cybersecurity is a national concern because it affects everyone and requires a collective effort to address it.
+We can work together to protect ourselves and our communities from cyber threats by being responsible and accountable.

-Business Problem Not Technology Problem
+Business Problem Not Technology Problem.

-Cybersecurity is a business problem, it is not a technology problem.
+Cybersecurity is a business problem; it is not a technology problem.